tshihab07/Fleet-Management-Dashboard01/README.md

 ## Tools

-**Power BI:** For creating interactive visualizations and dashboard layout.
+**Power BI:** For creating interactive visualizations and dashboard layouts.
 **Python:** Used for data processing and transformations before loading data into Power BI.
 **Excel:** Primary data source for the dashboard, containing fleet and driver information.